freedomofpress/securedrop-docs/docs/admin/installation/set_up_keepassxc.rst

 .. _keepassxc_setup:

-Using the KeePassXC Password Manager
+Using the KeePassXC password manager
 ====================================

 Qubes OS comes with the KeePassXC password manager preinstalled.
 As outlined in our :ref:`passphrase best practices<passphrase_best_practices>`, we recommend all SecureDrop users, including administrators, use the KeePassXC password manager to generate and retain strong and unique passphrases.